spiral/docs/basics/quick-start.md

 }
 ```

-> Run `php app.php configure` to generate the IDE highlight and register prototype class.
+> Run `php app.php configure` to generate the IDE highlight and register prototyped class.

 Modify the controller as follows: